Where Do Homeless Kids Go To School?

 • Take an extra year to graduate from high school.

-• Inform parents or guardians of their children’s educational opportunities
+• Inform parents or guardians of their children’s educational opportunities;

-• Ensure that disputes over eligibility, school selection, or enrollment are mediated
+• Ensure that disputes over eligibility, school selection, or enrollment are mediated;

-• Inform parents or guardians about available transportation services and assist in accessing transportation to school;
+• Inform parents or guardians about available transportation services and assist in accessing transportation to school; and

 • Make sure unaccompanied homeless youth receive additional help, such as verifying their independent status for the Free Application for Federal Student Aid (FAFSA).